-With ultra high-throughput screening and custom assay capabilities, drug developers can use MOS from preclinical studies to proof of concept clinical trials.
+With ultra high-throughput screening and custom assay capabilities, drug developers can use MOSTM from preclinical studies to proof of concept clinical trials.
 We believe this approach provides the highest probability of success for our collaboration partners and is the right way to create value for them, for Xilis, and most importantly, for patients.

 Choosing the Right Patient Populations